mfbz/rift-js/docs/specs.md

 - Prompt the user
 - On approval:
   - Inject the iframe using a secured `sandbox` setup
-  - Inject `window.rift` bridge to communicate with the iframe
   - Handle intent requests (tx signing, balance read, etc.)

 ## Example Use Case